Saudi Arabia - Country Commercial Guide

 Overview

-Valued at over $32.1 billion, Saudi Arabia’s Information and Communications Technology (ICT) market is the largest in the Middle East and North Africa region, and is well-positioned to become a technology service and cloud hub with access to international connectivity through the Red Sea and the Gulf, and with the potential to serve the European, Asian, and African markets.
+Valued at over $40.9 billion and constituting 4.1 percent of the Kingdom’s GDP, Saudi Arabia’s Information and Communications Technology (ICT) market is the largest and fastest-growing in the Middle East and North Africa region, and is well-positioned to become a technology service and cloud hub with access to international connectivity through the Red Sea and the Gulf, and with the potential to serve the European, Asian, and African markets.

-• Communications and Information Technology Commission (CITC): Under the MCIT, CITC is responsible for regulating the ICT and postal sectors in Saudi Arabia.
+- Communications, Space, and Technology Commission (CST): Under the MCIT, CST is responsible for regulating the ICT and space sectors in Saudi Arabia.

-• Saudi Data and AI Authority (SDAIA): Under the MCIT, SDAIA and its subagencies – the National Centre for Artificial Intelligence, the National Data Management Office, and the National Information Center – are responsible for Saudi Arabia’s national data and AI agenda.
+- Saudi Data and AI Authority (SDAIA): Under the MCIT, SDAIA and its subagencies – the National Centre for Artificial Intelligence (NCAI), the National Data Management Office (NDMO), and the National Information Center (NIC) – are responsible for Saudi Arabia’s national data and AI agenda.

-• National Cybersecurity Authority (NCA): The NCA reports directly to the Royal Court and has both regulatory and operational functions related to cybersecurity.
-It works closely with public and private entities to improve the cybersecurity posture of the country in order to safeguard its vital interests, national security, critical infrastructure, high-priority sectors, and government services and activities in alignment with Vision 2030.
+- National Cybersecurity Authority (NCA): Reporting directly to the Royal Court, the NCA has both regulatory and operational functions related to cybersecurity, and it works closely with public and private entities to improve the cybersecurity posture of the country in order to safeguard its vital interests, national security, critical infrastructure, high-priority sectors, and government services and activities in alignment with Vision 2030.

 Doing Business in the Saudi Arabian ICT Sector

-Regarding procurement, although U.S. exporters are not required to appoint a local Saudi agent or distributor to sell to Saudi companies, it is strongly recommended that companies consider partnering with a local company for the purposes of monitoring business opportunities, navigating import and standard testing regulations, and identifying public sector sales and contract opportunities.
+Although U.S. exporters are not required to appoint a local Saudi agent or distributor to sell to Saudi companies, it is strongly recommended that companies consider partnering with a local company to best monitor business opportunities, navigate import and standard testing regulations, and identify public sector sales and contract opportunities.

 Since ICT is a cross-cutting sector, U.S. companies might also find ICT-related tenders on a number of other government and non-government procurement portals and websites including those of: